 Though Grasmere is best known for being the former home of William Wordsworth, this lovely village is surrounded by breathtaking countryside that’s a haven for hikers; from the beautiful woods of Coffin Route to the waterfalls and pools of Easedale Tarn.

-If you love living near the water, you also won’t be short of options.
-At five miles long and one mile wide, and surrounded by rugged fells, Coniston Water is remarkably beautiful, and Coniston Village has plenty to offer as well.
+If you love living near the water, you won’t be short of options.
+At five miles long and one mile wide, and surrounded by rugged fells, Coniston Water is remarkably beautiful, and Coniston Village has plenty to offer too.

 Or perhaps you’re more drawn to the glacial blue Lake Windermere, which is the largest natural lake in England.
 The nearby village of Ambleside is one of the prettiest towns in the Lake District and is full of charming stone houses, cosy cafes, and independent shops.